-As we progress into 2021, many people may consider changing jobs or taking a step towards a new career.
-With offices around the country, FRS Farm Relief are seeking farm workers to join regional teams this Spring, with part-time and full-time job opportunities available.
+As we progress into 2023, many people may consider changing jobs or taking a step towards a new career.
+With offices around the country, FRS Farm Relief are seeking farm workers to join regional teams with part-time and full-time job opportunities available.

 FRS roles are suitable for a wide range of people.
 These include students, those with spare capacity outside of their own farm or work.
 Also, people looking for experience or to change jobs, or those looking to earn extra income this Spring.